Article updated 12/19/18

 Many amenities, such as pools, gyms, concierge, dog parks, and even spas are now included in developments that are looking to attract both demographics.
 Moreover, condominiums usually include some utilities in their monthly fees (such as water and sewage), eliminating one monthly bill you’ll need to pay.
 They can also be excellent investment properties, particularly if they are close to a business center where many young professionals work, a downtown, or a college campus.

-Still, condo financing with mortgage lenders is a very different process than that of buying a single family home.
-If you’re interested in finding out more about your home-purchase options, speak with a loanDepot Licensed Lending Officer today.
+Still, condominium financing with mortgage lenders is a very different process than that of buying a single family home.
+If you’re interested in finding out more about your home-purchase options, speak with a loanDepot Licensed Lending Consultant today.

-The one big difference between a single family home and a condominium are usually the size of the fees.
-Monthly fees vary, and there can even be quarterly or yearly fees as well.
+Even though condominiums tend to be less costly than single family homes, one big difference with individually sold units are typically higher association costs.
+These monthly fees vary, but condo owners can even incur other quarterly or yearly fees as well.
 Nevertheless, they have to be paid, and your lender calculates the fees into your out-of-pocket estimates and your debt-to-income ratio.
 So when you’re shopping for a condo, look carefully at the homeowner association (HOA) obligations and know what it actually covers.
-Find out about other fees you might encounter, such as parking, pool passes, gym privileges, etc.
+Find out about any other fees you might encounter, such as parking, pool passes, gym privileges, etc.

-All these expenses need to be factored in to your monthly budget estimate, and you need let your lender know exactly what they are in order to calculate your monthly expense burden.
+All of these expenses need to be factored into your monthly budget estimate, and you need to let your lender know exactly what they are in order to calculate your monthly expense burden.
 Also remember that, while your home insurance payment is usually escrowed with your mortgage payment, your HOA payments typically are not.